eppdyl/cathode-database/lewis/README.md

 ## NASA Lewis
 This folder contains work from NASA Lewis.
-So far, only Salhi's cathode has been found and digitized.

 ### Salhi's work
 Though Salhi graduated from Ohio State University, his testing was done at Lewis.